 Solar Power Systems – For any solar panel system that powers your house, you are eligible to receive up to 30% off on your purchase.

 Water Heaters – Replace your water heater with an energy efficient one and get up to 30% back, up to $1500.

-Windows and Skylights – Yes, even purchasing new windows or skylights will save you some cash this year.
+Windows and Skylights – Yes, even purchasing new windows or skylights will save you on energy costs.
 Of course, they have to be energy efficient (a U-Factor of .3 or less), but again you can receive up to $1500 back.

 Roofing and Insulation – Once again get 30% back when you purchase any Energy Star qualified metal or asphalt roofing.

 Wind Turbine – Sure, this may only be for the most extreme green builders, but if you’re thinking about purchasing a wind turbine to power your house, this is the year to do it.
 Yes, 30% of the total cost could be back in your wallet.